 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 24.3%.
+On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 17.2%.
 That can be a warning sign, so investors should check in with Twin Disc's filings to make sure there's a good reason for packing the storeroom for this period.
-On a sequential-quarter basis, finished goods inventory was also the fastest-growing segment, up 12.9%.
-That's another warning sign.
-Twin Disc seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
+On a sequential-quarter basis, each segment of inventory decreased.

 Foolish bottom line